Adoption of tablet devices by business users has been astonishingly quick, taking some IT departments by surprise

 These are just a few of the ways in which tablet differences may impact security policies and practices.
 The bottom line: Reuse what you can from the smartphone world, focusing on techniques that worked well for employee-liable devices.
 But don't fall into the trap of assuming all tablets can be secured just like their smartphone siblings.
 Take a hard look at how each tablet will be used, and adapt your tablet security best practices to fit.

-Lisa Phifer is president and co-owner of Core Competence, a consulting firm focused on business use of emerging network and security technologies.
+ABOUT THE AUTHOR: Lisa Phifer is president and co-owner of Core Competence, a consulting firm focused on business use of emerging network and security technologies.
 At Core Competence, Lisa draws upon her 27 years of network design, implementation and testing experience to provide a range of services, from vulnerability assessment and product evaluation to user education and white paper development.